 Wait, meanwhile of reading this written piece, also keep checking your devices and messages.
 As we will be playing the malware protection witness in the coming years, if speculations are to be believed.

-How this hacking even starts ?
+How did this hacking even start?

 Without the victim’s knowledge, clicking on the phishing link would initiate the download of Pegasus on the device and establish a connection with a hacker’s computer, which may be thousands of miles away.